General Chemistry · Unit 03

 3.7 Chemical Formulas: Count Atoms Carefully

 Chemical formulas use element symbols and subscripts to represent compounds.
-For this unit, focus on two questions first: which atoms are present and how many of each atom are there.
-If this feels shaky, slow down here, because formula reading keeps showing up in nomenclature, moles, and stoichiometry later on.
+Focus on two questions: which atoms are present and how many of each.
+If you are confused here, fix it now — formula reading shows up again in nomenclature, moles, and stoichiometry.

 Two formula views you need most in this unit and what each one shows for glucose.